-A student may repeat any course taken at East Central Community College that is recorded on his/her transcript.
+A student may repeat any course taken at East Central Community College or transferred credit that is recorded on his/her transcript.
 The highest grade earned in any repeated course will be the grade used for determining credit and the GPA applicable to graduation.
-The prior East Central course grade on the student's transcript will be marked through and will not count for or against the student in ascertaining graduation requirements or GPA.
+The prior East Central course grade on the student's transcript will not count for or against the student in ascertaining graduation requirements or GPA.